$3.56 Billion in Sales Expected for BorgWarner Inc. (NYSE:BWA) This Quarter

-Analysts expect that BorgWarner Inc. (NYSE:BWA) will post $3.56 billion in sales for the current quarter, according to Zacks.
-Five analysts have provided estimates for BorgWarner’s earnings, with the lowest sales estimate coming in at $3.50 billion and the highest estimate coming in at $3.60 billion.
-BorgWarner reported sales of $2.56 billion in the same quarter last year, which would suggest a positive year over year growth rate of 39.1%.
-The company is scheduled to issue its next quarterly earnings results on Thursday, February 11th.
+Wall Street brokerages predict that BorgWarner Inc. (NYSE:BWA) will post $3.56 billion in sales for the current quarter, Zacks Investment Research reports.
+Five analysts have made estimates for BorgWarner’s earnings, with estimates ranging from $3.50 billion to $3.60 billion.
+BorgWarner reported sales of $2.56 billion in the same quarter last year, which indicates a positive year over year growth rate of 39.1%.
+The firm is scheduled to announce its next quarterly earnings results before the market opens on Thursday, February 11th.

-According to Zacks, analysts expect that BorgWarner will report full year sales of $9.79 billion for the current financial year, with estimates ranging from $9.74 billion to $9.84 billion.
-For the next year, analysts forecast that the business will post sales of $14.55 billion, with estimates ranging from $14.04 billion to $15.04 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side analysts that follow BorgWarner.
+On average, analysts expect that BorgWarner will report full-year sales of $9.79 billion for the current year, with estimates ranging from $9.74 billion to $9.84 billion.
+For the next year, analysts anticipate that the firm will report sales of $14.55 billion, with estimates ranging from $14.04 billion to $15.04 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side analysts that that provide coverage for BorgWarner.

-BorgWarner (NYSE:BWA) last posted its quarterly earnings results on Thursday, October 29th.
-The auto parts company reported $0.88 earnings per share for the quarter, topping the consensus estimate of $0.75 by $0.13.
-The business had revenue of $2.53 billion during the quarter, compared to the consensus estimate of $2.38 billion.
+BorgWarner (NYSE:BWA) last announced its quarterly earnings data on Thursday, October 29th.
+The auto parts company reported $0.88 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.75 by $0.13.
+The company had revenue of $2.53 billion during the quarter, compared to analyst estimates of $2.38 billion.
 BorgWarner had a net margin of 4.11% and a return on equity of 11.48%.
-The firm’s revenue for the quarter was up 1.7% on a year-over-year basis.
-During the same period in the previous year, the firm posted $0.96 earnings per share.
+The firm’s revenue for the quarter was up 1.7% compared to the same quarter last year.
+During the same period last year, the business earned $0.96 EPS.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, December 15th.
-Stockholders of record on Tuesday, December 1st were issued a dividend of $0.17 per share.
-This represents a $0.68 dividend on an annualized basis and a dividend yield of 1.75%.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, December 15th.
+Investors of record on Tuesday, December 1st were given a dividend of $0.17 per share.
+This represents a $0.68 dividend on an annualized basis and a yield of 1.69%.
 The ex-dividend date of this dividend was Monday, November 30th.
-BorgWarner’s payout ratio is 16.46%.
+BorgWarner’s dividend payout ratio (DPR) is presently 16.46%.

-In other news, VP Stefan Demmerle sold 3,125 shares of the stock in a transaction that occurred on Monday, December 14th.
+In other BorgWarner news, VP Stefan Demmerle sold 3,125 shares of the company’s stock in a transaction dated Monday, December 14th.
 The shares were sold at an average price of $36.85, for a total transaction of $115,156.25.
-Following the sale, the vice president now owns 108,810 shares in the company, valued at $4,009,648.50.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Corporate insiders own 0.51% of the company’s stock.
+Following the transaction, the vice president now owns 108,810 shares in the company, valued at approximately $4,009,648.50.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+0.51% of the stock is owned by insiders.

-Large investors have recently bought and sold shares of the company.
-Eudaimonia Partners LLC purchased a new stake in shares of BorgWarner during the third quarter valued at approximately $37,000.
-Orion Portfolio Solutions LLC lifted its position in BorgWarner by 76.4% during the second quarter.
-Orion Portfolio Solutions LLC now owns 884 shares of the auto parts company’s stock valued at $31,000 after purchasing an additional 383 shares during the period.
-CX Institutional lifted its position in BorgWarner by 489.9% during the third quarter.
-CX Institutional now owns 991 shares of the auto parts company’s stock valued at $38,000 after purchasing an additional 823 shares during the period.
-Ancora Advisors LLC bought a new position in BorgWarner during the second quarter valued at approximately $35,000.
-Finally, Bay Harbor Wealth Management LLC lifted its position in BorgWarner by 138.9% during the third quarter.
-Bay Harbor Wealth Management LLC now owns 1,013 shares of the auto parts company’s stock valued at $39,000 after purchasing an additional 589 shares during the period.
-Hedge funds and other institutional investors own 86.28% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+FMR LLC boosted its position in shares of BorgWarner by 147.9% during the second quarter.
+FMR LLC now owns 15,661,666 shares of the auto parts company’s stock worth $552,856,000 after acquiring an additional 9,344,587 shares during the last quarter.
+AQR Capital Management LLC raised its holdings in shares of BorgWarner by 109.7% in the third quarter.
+AQR Capital Management LLC now owns 1,645,551 shares of the auto parts company’s stock worth $63,156,000 after buying an additional 860,962 shares during the period.
+First Trust Advisors LP increased its stake in BorgWarner by 199.8% in the 3rd quarter.
+First Trust Advisors LP now owns 1,103,543 shares of the auto parts company’s stock worth $42,751,000 after buying an additional 735,407 shares during the period.
+Morgan Stanley lifted its holdings in shares of BorgWarner by 108.9% in the 3rd quarter.
+Morgan Stanley now owns 1,371,485 shares of the auto parts company’s stock worth $53,131,000 after buying an additional 714,884 shares during the period.
+Finally, Victory Capital Management Inc. lifted its position in shares of BorgWarner by 5.8% in the 3rd quarter.
+Victory Capital Management Inc. now owns 8,570,500 shares of the auto parts company’s stock worth $332,021,000 after purchasing an additional 467,016 shares during the period.
+Institutional investors and hedge funds own 86.28% of the company’s stock.

 BorgWarner Inc provides solutions for combustion, hybrid, and electric vehicles worldwide.
 The company's Engine segment offers turbocharger and turbocharger actuators; eBoosters; and timing systems products, including timing chains, variable cam timing, crankshaft and camshaft sprockets, tensioners, guides and snubbers, front-wheel drive transmission chains, four-wheel drive chains, and hybrid power transmission chains.